moliver28/research-handbook/content/handbook/security/_index.md

 Many teams follow a convention of having a GitLab group `team-name-team` with a primary project used for issue tracking underneath `team-name` or similar.

-- [@gitlab-com/gl-security](https://gitlab.com/gitlab-com/gl-security/) is used for @'mentioning the entire Security Division
+- [@gitlab-com/gl-security](https://gitlab.com/gitlab-com/gl-security/) is used for @mentioning the entire Security Division
-- [@gitlab-com/gl-security/security-managers](https://gitlab.com/gitlab-com/gl-security/security-managers) is used for @'mentioning all managers in the Security Division
+- [@gitlab-com/gl-security/security-managers](https://gitlab.com/gitlab-com/gl-security/security-managers) is used for @mentioning all managers in the Security Division
 - [Security Division Meta](https://gitlab.com/gitlab-com/gl-security/security-department-meta/) is for Security Division initiatives, `~meta` and backend tasks, and catch all for anything not covered by other projects
 - [Security Assurance (@gitlab-com/gl-security/security-assurance)](https://gitlab.com/gitlab-com/gl-security/security-assurance)
   - [@gitlab-com/gl-security/security-assurance/sec-compliance](https://gitlab.com/gitlab-com/gl-security/compliance)